What "Volume Crashed" Means at the Linux Level

 - 5.A "Volume Crashed" error means at least one of these md arrays has failed, which takes the entire LVM volume offline.

-Example: A DS1621+ with two 8TB and two 4TB drives in SHR-1.
-DSM creates: md2 as RAID 5 across four 4TB partitions, and md3 as RAID 1 across the extra 4TB from each 8TB drive.
-Both are joined in a single LVM volume group.
-If md2 fails, the entire volume crashes even though md3 is healthy.
+Mechanism: In a mixed-capacity SHR-1 pool (for example, two 8TB drives paired with two 4TB drives), DSM creates a RAID 5 md array across the matching 4TB partitions, and a RAID 1 md array across the extra 4TB carved from each 8TB drive.
+Both md arrays are joined into a single LVM volume group.
+If the first md array fails, the entire LVM volume crashes even when the second md array remains healthy.

 NVMe Read/Write Cache Failures